Mario-Youchia/M-Pulse-Amplitude-Modulation/README.md

 ```

 4. MATLAB will generate the SNR-versus-error plot for the 16-PAM simulation.
-5. Open `Simulink.slx` in Simulink to inspect the block-diagram model used for the report simulations.
+5. Open `Simulink.slx` in Simulink to inspect the block-diagram model.

 ## Limitations

-The main MATLAB script focuses on the 16-PAM case and uses a simple matched-filter-style receiver implementation.
-The plotted value in the original script is based on the number of bit mismatches across the simulated message, so the result is best interpreted as an SNR-versus-error trend.
+The main MATLAB script is for the 16-PAM case and makes use of a simple receiver implementation in the style of a matched-filter.
+The value in the original script plotted is obtained from the number of bit mismatches over the simulated message and so the best way to read the result is as an SNR vs BER trend.

-The project is a course simulation and does not implement a full communications-system toolbox, coding scheme, pulse-shaping design, or optimized demodulator for deployment.